 How can I watch The Great in the UK?

-The ten-part series will air on Channel 4 from early 2021.
 The series is an original production for Hulu, where it is available to stream for US viewers across the pond.

 The Great cast

 The series is led by Elle Fanning as future Russian leader Catherine the Great and Nicholas Hoult (The Favourite) as her petty and idiotic husband, Emperor Peter.